 Lined with historic and colorful buildings, the quays of the Ribeira district exude charm and authenticity.

 Many cruises on the Douro depart from here.
-During high season in particular, the boats fill up at high speed: the Captain therefore recommends that you rbooking your tickets in advance!
+During high season in particular, the boats fill up at high speed.
+The Captain therefore recommends booking your tickets in advance:

 Ribeira Square (Praca da Ribeira)

 Nestlef on the banks of the Douro, the Ribeira Square (Praça da Ribeira in Portuguese), which dates back to the Middle Ages, is one of the oldest squares in the city.

 It is now lined with shops, cafes and restaurants.
 Street artists – often very talented – perform there summer and winter.

 On the square, you”ll find three beautiful sculptures: